santiagobima/CDK-AWS-ML-TAG/README.md

+In order to bootstrap : cdk bootstrap  --profile sandbox --context env=dev

 In order to execute :cdk deploy --all  --profile sandbox --context env=dev

+In order to exectute the pipeline: python pipelines/executions/trigger_pipeline_sagemaker_sdk.py

 In order to delete: cdk destroy --all  --profile sandbox --context env=dev